 |PSY 3530||Internship: Psychology||1-4|

 In addition to the core courses listed above, Child Studies students are also advised to take a broad range of liberal arts courses, particularly in the arts and in history, science, philosophy, and mathematics.
 Students preparing for research-oriented graduate study should complete the sequence of Research Design and Methodology and Descriptive and Inferential Statistics, followed by independent study research projects under the guidance of an AULA faculty member.

 Students who plan to continue their studies in applied fields such as education, social work, or clinical psychology should include an internship in these areas in their program of study.
 The BA Program sponsors internships in the community that provide opportunities to work with children and adolescents.
-Students may also design independent studies in specialized areas such as infant care, early education, anti-social personality disorder, or learning disorders.
+Students may also design independent studies in specialized areas such as infant care, early education, or learning disabilities.

 Creative Writing: Major or Minor Area of Concentration